srgtcauliflour/Strayacoin-Lyra2REv2/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each strayacoin Core release.
+The project leader is the release manager for each Strayacoin Core release.

 Copyright
 ---------
-Copyright 2017 The strayacoin Core Developers
+Copyright 2017 The Strayacoin Core Developers

 - bitcoin: Copyright (c) 2009-2017 Bitcoin Core Developers (MIT License)